Systematic Review Advisory Service

 - Additional training opportunities to improve your systematic review skills

-Select a time slot and in the form indicate your interest in the systematic review service, your topic and any steps you may have taken so far.
+Select a consultation time slot on the informationist availability calendar and in the form indicate your interest in the systematic review service, your topic and any steps you may have taken so far.

-If you need help with a topic not covered in one of the scheduled classes or would like to schedule a library class presentation, please use the Request a class instructional session form.
+If you need help with a topic not covered in one of the scheduled classes or would like to schedule a library class presentation use the Request a class instructional session form.

 Writing and Publishing Resources